prlosana/hyperrealitie/README.md

 ## 📄 Contents

-- Clean, minimal HTML files
+- Clean, minimal HTML files and CSS
 - No JavaScript or dynamic backend
 - Images and links optimized for GitHub Pages